 Your insurance company will review the request sent in by your doctor’s office and decide, based on their policies, if you meet their criteria for the testing.
 Much like you would need to be pre-approved for an auto loan or a mortgage; this process is typical with insurance companies.
 But why do you have to go through it?

 Sometimes, your doctor will prescribe a service or a procedure that uses a newer technique.
-If that occurs, your health plan may want to review your medical record or require that your doctor provide rationale as to why you need the prescribed service, as opposed to a standard procedure.
+If that occurs, your health plan may want to review your medical record or require that your doctor provide the rationale as to why you need the prescribed service, as opposed to a standard procedure.
 Additionally, a test or procedure may require prior authorization if it has not yet been approved by the FDA, or if there is a lack of medical or scientific evidence to demonstrate effectiveness.

 After the health plan has completed their review, you and your doctor should both receive the decision, typically in writing.
 This process can take up to 30 days.
 However, if your doctor feels that waiting that long might harm you, an urgent (called expedited) request can be submitted.
 At that point, you should receive a decision within 72 business hours.